kubernetes/kops/docs/rotate-secrets.md

 kops update cluster --yes
 ```

-Kops may fail to recreate all the keys on first try.
+kOps may fail to recreate all the keys on first try.
 If you get errors about ca key for 'ca' not being found, run `kops update cluster --yes` once more.

 ## Force cluster to use new secrets